 The game also doesn’t really have all that much enemy variety.
 It uses a lot of the same enemies throughout, a couple of bosses that appear repeatedly, and that’s it.
 This might bore players in another game, but the speed in which these robots move, their flurries of attacks, and the variety of attacks and the ways in which they mix together make each fight entertaining even if there are only a handful of opponents.

-Sometimes death feels unfair, but when you’re basically shooting killer robots while dodging a hundred shots while riding opposing rollercoasters, you won’t even think about it.
+Sometimes death feels unfair, but you won’t even think about it when you’re basically shooting killer robots while dodging a hundred shots while riding opposing rollercoasters.
 Vanquish is fast, yet doesn’t feel out-of-control.
 It’s frantic, yet precise.
 It gives you stunning setpiece battles in gorgeous sci-fi landscapes, and gives you high-speed tools to deal with them.
 It’s endlessly appealing, but it just might sour you for slower shooters afterwards.